 The owner of the tree is responsible for maintenance of a protected tree, for its condition and for any damage which it causes.
 However, they will need to obtain permission from us before carrying out most types of work.
 Tree work is a dangerous and highly skilled operation and trees are complex living structures, which are easily damaged by poor or ill advised work.
 Owners are strongly advised to engage a professional tree surgeon or arborist to advise and undertake any work needed.

 We cannot recommend individual companies but a list of tree work Contractors and Consultants approved by the Arboricultural Association is available at www.trees.org.uk

 How do I get permission to work on a tree covered by a TPO?

-If you wish to carry out work to a tree protected by a Tree Preservation Order, you must apply in writing to us.
+If you wish to carry out work to a tree protected by a Tree Preservation Order, you must apply using the one-app tree work application form.
 You must make it clear exactly which tree or trees you wish to carry out work to, and this will usually require a sketch plan.
 You must also indicate exactly what sort of work you wish to carry out and the reasons why you wish to carry out the work.
 If you have supporting documentation relating to these reasons, you should submit this as well.

 Make your planning application online

 It often helps us to speed up the processing of your application if you ask your tree surgeon to make the application on your behalf and enclose photographs of the tree.
 We will write to confirm the receipt of your application.

 If I am refused permission, can I appeal?

 Yes.
 If your application is refused, or if you do not receive a decision within eight weeks', you can appeal to:

 The Planning Inspectorate